top of page

 Dry Woods

-Jacki holds a safe, nonjudgmental, limitless, sacred space for you as she supports you on your journey of learning.
+Jacki holds an open, limitless, sacred space for you on your journey of preparation, practices, rituals and exploration into your journey of leave-taking.
 This space creates room for trust, vulnerability and discovery.

 bottom of page